Matching American Status to United

 Matching American Status to United: ToP Thoughts

 At ToP, we're always willing to be the data point we wish to see.
 I personally REALLY want to see how much status (or holding a co-branded credit card) affects expanded award availability and award discounts.
 I also can't get a United Airlines credit card since I am over 5/24.
-So this United Status Match Challenge kills two birds with one stone.
-I can confirm the status match process for everyone and get a lot more info on the ins and outs of the MileagePlus Program after the April 2026 changes.
-Stay tuned—it should be a fun summer!
+So this United Status Match Challenge could kill two birds with one stone.
+My plan: Confirm the status match process for everyone and get a lot more info on the ins and outs of the MileagePlus Program after the April 2026 changes.
+Though June was a rougher month, stay tuned—we'll see what else summer has in store.

 What do you think about matching American status to United?
 Have you completed a United Airlines Status Challenge of your own?
 Come over to our Facebook group and let us know.